LemillionX/PRIM_S1/README.md

 ```

 ### Differentiable stable fluid solver
-If you want to use the tensor flow version of the solver, you can tweak the parameters in `tf_main.py` and then run it.
+If you want to use the TensorFlow version of the solver, you can tweak the parameters in `tf_main.py` and then run it.
 The corresponding solver is in `tf_solver.py`.
 ```
 cd src
 python .\tf_main.py